What is Google ExoPlayer ?

 Google ExoPlayer is an open source project on GitHub.
 Its release is in 2014.
 It is an application level media player.
 This player is built on top of Android‘s low-level media APIs for playing audio and video both locally and over the Internet.
 It is an alternative to Android’s MediaPlayer API.
 The differences between ExoPlayer and Android’s MediaPlayer API are SmoothStreaming adaptive playbacks and DASH.
 It can also play HLS adaptive streams, as well as formats such as MP4, M4A, FMP4, WebM, MKV, MP3, Ogg, WAV, MPEG-TS, MPEG-PS, FLV and ADTS (AAC).

 Google ExoPlayer has specific use cases.
 Google developed it for its own Android applications, such as YouTube and Google Play Movies.
 Today, over 10,000 applications are using ExoPlayer.

 What is RTMP ?

-RTMP is implemented at these three stages such as Live video encoder, Live and on-demand media streaming server and Live and on-demand client.
+RTMP is implemented at these three stages as a Live video encoder, Live and on-demand media streaming server, and Live and on-demand client.
 RTMP has some features such as live streaming, adaptive bitrate streaming (ABS) and maintaining a tiny buffer for saving bandwidth.

 Google ExoPlayer added RTMP Extension